Murder of Ana Kriégel: Incarceration

-The boys were both held in the Oberstown Detention Centre in North Dublin until 2022.
-The pair were then transferred to an adult prison upon turning 18.
+The boys were both held in the Oberstown Detention Centre in North Dublin until 2022 and transferred to an adult prison upon turning 18.
 In May 2020, Boy A, then aged 15, was assaulted by fellow inmates, suffering minor injuries.

 Tributes and public reaction

 Ana Kriégel's funeral took place on 31 May 2018 at Newlands Cross Crematorium, Dublin.
 Her family requested that mourners wear "sparkle and colour" in Ana's memory and that donations be made to the Russian Irish Adoption Group.
 A Russian flag and matryoshka doll were placed on her coffin.

-After the trial, her parents spoke outside the court.
-Her father said "Ana was our strength."
-Her mother said "Ana was a dream come true for us and she always will be.
-She will stay in our hearts, forever loved and forever cherished.
-We love you Ana."

-A charity to help other teenagers was set up in her honor by Ana's family with the Russian Irish Adoption Group (RIAG), and called ANA (Ana’s Network of Adolescents).
+A charity to help other teenagers was set up in her honour by Ana's family with the Russian Irish Adoption Group (RIAG), and called ANA (Ana's Network of Adolescents).

 Denise Fergus, the mother of James Bulger, expressed concern about the decision not to name Ana's killers.